Fix “The Site Ahead Contains Harmful Programs” Warning in Google

 What to do if Google rejects your request

 Google may reject your request if its scans still show malware.
-If you’ve cleared the caches, you can check if links or assets point to hacked sites.
-I’ve seen a few sites where an image was from a website that was hacked.
+If you’ve cleared the caches, you can check if links or assets point to hacked sites. we’ve seen a few sites where an image was from a website that was hacked.
 This would be the case with stock images in themes for instance.

 You also may have missed malware, if you cleaned the site manually.
 In this situation, bite the bullet and get MalCare.
 The support team will help you get rid of the malware, and will walk you through the steps of the review request as well.